Skip to content

 Saint George Chapel and Mausoleum in Pleven

-Named after Saint George; the patron saint of soldiers, the chapel is both a mausoleum and memorial in Pleven.
-It was built between 1903 and 1907 as a dedication to the Russian and Romanian soldiers who sacrificed their lives in the Liberation of Bulgaria’s most prominent battle; the Siege of Plevna in 1877.
+Named after Saint George, the patron saint of soldiers, the chapel is both a mausoleum and a memorial in Pleven.
+It was built between 1903 and 1907 as a dedication to the Russian and Romanian soldiers who sacrificed their lives in the Liberation of Bulgaria’s most prominent battle, the Siege of Plevna, in 1877.

 It’s only fitting that the remains of those soldiers were buried in the mausoleum.
-The chapel was built in Neo-Byzantine style while interior was painted by the mastering hands of Bulgarian artists.
+The chapel was built in the Neo-Byzantine style, while the master hands of Bulgarian artists painted the interior.
 The St. George Chapel is depicted on the Pleven Coat of Arms.

 Pleven